phadej/cabal-solver-sat/README.md

 The `InstalledPackageIndex` is the installed packages.
 Currently these contain the package (versions) bundled with GHC: `base`, `ghc-prim`, `template-haskell` but also a version of `containers`, `transformers` etc.

 The `PackageIndex (SourcePackage loc)` are the source packages, i.e. usually Hackage, but also (local) packages in the project.
+The `loc` argument is an extra bits for each package (usually a location), which solver doesn't care about, but threads through into result.

 The `PkgConfigDb` are the native libraries which build info is provided by `pkg-config`, i.e. solver takes into account `pkgconfig-depends` definitions.
 In other words, it can backtrack if `pkgconfig-depends` are not satisfied.
 Yet, the `extra-libraries` are always assumed to be satifiable.